kubukoz/blog/mdoc/asking-better-questions.md

   - is the problematic behavior deterministic? can you point out anything that seems to affect it?
 - does this block you? how important is it?

-## Use your judgement

-> Learn the rules like a pro, so you can break them like an artist.
->
-> -Pablo Picasso

-Remember, these are just hints and ideas - you don't always have to follow all of them.
-In certain environments, you'll find it best not to overwhelm people with information about your issue (e.g. if you're asking for general advice on a Slack channel), and sometimes you have to be more vague because of e.g. [NDA](https://en.wikipedia.org/wiki/Non-disclosure_agreement)s.

-In synchronous, private conversations with a coworker you know well, you probably don't need to structure your messages as much as on a GitHub issue.
-You can also **assume more** about their knowledge of your problem and spare them the overview.

-Keep these tips in mind, but ultimately you'll have to follow your gut.

 # Reproduction

 <!-- todo -->